Yamhill County Resource Guide

 Applying for the Oregon Health Plan or Renewing Coverage

 If you would like help applying for the Oregon Health Plan or renewing your OHP coverage, there are local application assisters who can support you for free.
-You can find more information about the application assisters here: Application Assistance
+Application Assistance

 Child Developmental Screenings

-To keep track of your child’s development, call your child’s primary care provider and schedule a well-child visit.
-Well-child visits are a covered benefit available at no cost to OHP members.
-If you have questions about how to schedule an appointment Customer Service at 1-855-722-8205.
+To keep track of your child’s development, call your child’s primary care provider and schedule a well-child visit at no cost to OHP members.
+If you have questions about how to schedule an appointment call Customer Service at 1-855-722-8205.
 Willamette Valley Education Service District also offers developmental screenings Call 503-588-5330 or Click Here